Videos of people's health and care experiences

 Meet the people involved and watch their videos

-Each month we are recording their experiences by video or written testimony and sharing them with senior decision makers for them to reflect and act on.
+Each month, we record people’s experiences by video, audio or written testimony and share them with senior decision-makers for them to reflect and act on.
 We are extremely grateful to these people for volunteering to have their experiences documented to help us influence change.
-Scroll down to see a full list of partners involved in this work.

 Image of Kari